 He paused again, before accepting some questions from the group.
 In the rear, Hrelle frowned.
 “Could it be true?
 Could something like that work?”

 Sternhagen shrugged.
-“I wouldn’t have thought so, but then I would have laughed at that quantum slipstream and transwarp drives that’s been mentioned being developed.
+“I wouldn’t have thought so, but then I would have laughed at the quantum slipstream and transwarp drives being developed.
 It’ll be years before it passes all the required tests, but when it does, Zorin will be making more money than God.”

 And we may all be having Max Zorin to thank for getting us around the Galaxy quicker, he mused.
 Assuming I don’t end up killing him first.